yuk-kei/lazy-picker-beta/Document/Developer document.md

 | Basic Feature fulfilled            | whole Team | In Progress   | SAT,May 06  | Merge Code  |
 | Pass testing                       | whole Team | Not yet start | Mon, May 08 | Bugs fixing |

-- beta:
+- beta v1:
-  - Implement the travel - sales man extension
+  - Implement the travel - sales man extension(Branch and bound)
+  - Enhance error handling and UI elements
+- beta v2:
+  - Add nearest neighbors' algorithm
+  - Trying to fix the bugs occur in the  multiple access point case with branch and bound
+  - Allow user to upload their own file through file picker.

 ### Team member responsibilities